 Since many people are only leaving their homes for the necessities after the recently announced restrictions, some local shops are experiencing a decrease in traffic.
 Fortunately, a few local businesses are easily adapting to the constant changes.

-Andrew Cowan, owner of Northern Chicken, has been using take-out orders to keep his businesses going.
+Andrew Cowan, the owner of Northern Chicken, has been using take-out orders to keep his business going.

 “It wasn’t too hard to pivot to a full take-out model.
 Our food travels well and is already good take-out,” he said.

 Despite this, Cowan says that they miss the environment that makes them unique.
 A full take-out model misses out on the interactions had with guests enjoying locally brewed beers and music in Northern Chicken’s space.

 Even without a dine-in option, the establishment had to shut down at the end of November due to staff members testing positive for COVID.
 All their staff had to isolate, but this experience prepared them for another lockdown.